-The Society shall strive to communicate with persons with disabilities in ways that take into account their disability.
+The Society shall strive to communicate with persons with disabilities in ways that consider their disability.
 This means that the Society will communicate in ways that enable persons with disabilities to communicate effectively for the purposes of using, receiving, and requesting the Society's goods, services, and facilities.